intel/intel-xai-tools/docs/design/index.md

 #### Explainer explicit injection of an Explainable Resource (CLI/API)

-The Explainer CLI provides an import subcommand that takes a path to the explainable yaml file.
-The CLI will instantiate the Explainer API and call its import_from, passing in the yaml path.
-This is then delegated to the ExplainerLoader, which then follows the sequence diagram noted in the implicit use case.
+The Explainer CLI provides export and import subcommands.
+Each command requires a path to an explainable yaml file.
+The CLI will instantiate the Explainer API and call its export_to or import_from, passing in the yaml path.
+This is then delegated to the ExplainerLoader, which then follows the sequence diagram noted in the implicit use case above.

 ```{eval-rst}